WISDEM/ORBIT/docs/_docs/phases/install/array/doc_ArrayCableInstall.rst

 --------

-The ``ArrayCableInstallation`` module simulates the installation of array cable sections between turbines at site.
+The ``ArrayCableInstallation`` module simulates the installation of array cable sections between turbines and the offshore substation at site.
 This process one of the critical installation phases in the construction of a wind farm as testing and final commisioning of the turbines can't occur until it is complete.

 The installation of cables offshore is a complex process, often very dependent on geotechnical parameters of the seabed along the cable route.
 Modeling all of